 A mother can definitely use her own milk through induced lactation in addition to donor milk, or perhaps expressed milk from the birth mother if it was a surrogate type situation.
-Milk banks like Human Milk 4 Human Babies and Eats on Feets are two that a mother can research in their area to see if any donor milk is available.
+Milk banks like Human Milk 4 Human Babies and Eats on Feets are two places that a mother can research in her local area to see if any donor milk is available.

 Mother-to-mother sharing or community milk sharing is also common, but ensure you’re practicing safe sharing techniques and can verify a mother’s maternal health history.
-If breast milk isn’t available, then the next best is formula according to The World Health Organization’s hierarchy of feeding choices.
+If breast milk isn’t available, then the next best thing is formula according to The World Health Organization’s hierarchy of feeding choices.

-Keep in mind, any breast milk is better than no breastmilk, so I encourage mothers not to get down on themselves if they’re only able to supply a little bit, especially in the initial days of trying to induce lactation without pregnancy.
+Keep in mind, any breast milk is better than no breast milk.
+I encourage mothers not to get down on themselves if they’re only able to supply a little bit, especially in the initial days of trying to induce lactation without pregnancy.